 If you have been in close contact with someone who has COVID-19, you should self-quarantine for 14 days after your last close contact.
 Although 14 days is recommended, the CDC suggests that some individuals may be able to quarantine for a shorter period of time.
 Individuals without symptoms can end quarantine at day 10 without testing, or at day 7 if they receive a negative test result on day 5 or later.
 The length of time to quarantine may be decided by your state or local department of health.
 You should adhere to recommendations set forth by the department of health, as they may differ from the CDC’s guidelines.

 It is important to follow quarantine guidelines in case you have the virus and can spread it to others.
 During this time period, you should stay home, limit your interaction with others, and monitor your symptoms closely to see if you get sick.
 The CDC has provided a 14-day temperature and symptom log that can be used to monitor your symptoms.
-Contact your healthcare provider right away if you develop symptoms suggestive of COVID-19 (such as fever, cough, or shortness of breath).
+Contact your healthcare provider right away and isolate immediately if you develop symptoms suggestive of COVID-19 (such as fever, cough, or shortness of breath).
 If an individual quarantines for a shorter period of time, they must still monitor symptoms for up to 14 days.

 Your quarantine period begins from the last close contact you had with someone who has COVID-19, even if you test negative for COVID-19 or feel healthy.